 Unfortunately, there is no vaccine available to protect you against these diseases and the best thing for you to do, is simply to avoid being bitten by the mosquito that carries the disease.

-To reduce your risk of insect bites, wear long sleeves and pants to cover more skin, especially during rainy season when there are more mosquitoes, use an insect repellent that has 20% DEET or more, stay in air-conditioned or screened rooms and use bed nets if your sleeping arrangements are exposed to the outdoors.
+To reduce your risk of insect bites, wear long sleeves and pants to cover more skin, especially during rainy season when there are more mosquitoes, use an insect repellent that has 20% DEET or more (careful with the doses on children), stay in air-conditioned or screened rooms and use bed nets if your sleeping arrangements are exposed to the outdoors.
 Also note that certain risks with be higher when visiting a national park compared to visiting beaches.
 Beaches in Guanacaste will also be different from beaches on the Caribbean Coast.
 Inform yourself of everything before visiting Costa Rica!

 Yellow Fever Vaccination

 If you are traveling to Costa Rica from South America and / or sub-Saharan Africa, you will require a Yellow Fever vaccination and be prepared to show the yellow fever vaccination certificate at the airport when you enter Costa Rica from these specific areas of the world.
 You also shouldn’t travel to Costa Rica within the 10 day frame of receiving the vaccination.